ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-multiple.md

 However if the key columns in a compound primary key have big differences in cardinality, then it is [beneficial for queries](#generic-exclusion-search-fast) to order the primary key columns by cardinality in ascending order.

 The higher the cardinality difference between the key columns is, the more the order of those columns in the key matters.
-We will demonstrate that in a future guide.
-Stay tuned.
+We will demonstrate that in the next section.